Host items and host controls overview

 In document-level projects, host items provide an entry point for your code, and they have designers that help you develop your solution.

-After you generate a host item, you can perform tasks such as adding controls to documents and creating smart tags that are recognized in a specific document.
-For more information, see Extending Word Documents and Excel Workbooks in Application-Level Add-ins at Run Time.
+After you generate a host item, you can perform tasks such as adding controls to documents.
+For more information, see Extend Word documents and Excel workbooks in VSTO Add-ins at runtime.

 The following host controls are available for Excel projects: